Siddhant Chaturvedi: Early work and breakthrough (2016–2019)

-Career fluctuations (2020–)
+Career fluctuations (2020–present)

 Chaturvedi next appeared in Yash Raj Films's Bunty Aur Babli 2 (2021), co-starring Rani Mukerji, Saif Ali Khan and Sharvari Wagh, a sequel to the crime comedy Bunty Aur Babli (2005).
 It emerged as a critical and commercial failure.
 He had a lead role in Shakun Batra's Gehraiyaan (2022), a drama about infidelity, co-starring Deepika Padukone and Ananya Panday.
 It was released on Amazon Prime Video.
 Sukanya Verma of Rediff.com found his portrayal of a "tricky part" to be "compelling".
+The film recorded high viewership to emerge as a streaming success.
 He then featured in the comedy horror film Phone Bhoot with Katrina Kaif and Ishaan Khatter.
 Reviewers were generally unimpressed with the picture, but Saibal Chatterjee of NDTV opined that Chaturvedi had played his "brash and quick-on-the-draw" character well.

-Chaturvedi then appeared alongside Panday and Adarsh Gourav in the coming-of-age drama Kho Gaye Hum Kahan (2023).
+Chaturvedi then appeared alongside Panday and Adarsh Gourav in Netflix's coming-of-age drama Kho Gaye Hum Kahan (2023).
 In her review for Hindustan Times, Monika Rawal Kukreja described Chatruvedi as "effortless and natural" with a "strong screen presence".
-In the following year, he had a starring role in the action film Yudhra.
+The drama launched successfully on the platform with 6.3 million hours watched in the first week.
+In the following year, he had a starring role in the action film Yudhra from director Ravi Udyawar.
 Shubhra Gupta of The Indian Express considered it a downgrade after his work on Kho Gaye Hum Kahan, and the film emerged as a box-office bomb.
-In 2025, Chaturvedi starred opposite Triptii Dimri in the spiritual sequel Dhadak 2, a remake of the Tamil film Pariyerum Perumal.
-The film follows an inter-caste couple (played by Chaturvedi and Dimri) who fall in love in college despite their families' objections.
+This was followed by the spiritual sequel Dhadak 2, a remake of the Tamil film Pariyerum Perumal.
+Starring him alongside Triptii Dimri, the film follows an inter-caste couple who fall in love in college despite their families' objections.
 In a mixed review of the film, Hindustan Times' Rishabh Suri commended his performance of a "young man trapped in systemic injustice but still searching for a way out", particularly in the film's second half.
 Additionally, Rahul Desai of The Hollywood Reporter India noted that Chatruvedi had finally "refurbished the potential" he first displayed in Gully Boy after a series of unremarkable films.
 Despite its positive critical reception, Dhadak 2 failed at the box-office.
+The following year, Chaturvedi reunited with Udyawar for the Sanjay Leela Bhansali-produced romance Do Deewane Seher Mein (2026) opposite Mrunal Thakur, which also failed at the box-office, though his performance was positively received.

-He will next feature alongside Jaya Bachchan and Wamiqa Gabbi in the comedy film Dil Ka Darwaaza Khol Na Darling.
+He will next feature alongside Jaya Bachchan and Wamiqa Gabbi in Vikas Bahl's comedy film Dil Ka Darwaaza Khol Na Darling.